Maxime-Farin/Pypico/README.md

     from Pypico import Pypico
     p = Pypico() # create a Pypico object and starts the Picoscope.

-Then, you have to initialize the channels you intend to use, set the voltage range on these channels using the set_channels function.
+Then, you have to initialize the channels you intend to use, set the voltage range on these channels using the set_channels function:
-Example:

     p.set_channels(channels=[0, 1], channel_range=[0.2, 1]) # channels (A:0, B:1), channel_range (V)